domainr/domainr-search-box/README.md

 * observe: The DOM element to observe.
 * renderTo: The DOM element to contain the rendered autocomplete.
 * renderWith: A function that will render the autocomplete.
 It will receive a state object.
 * limit: A number for the max number of results to display.
+Optional; default = 20.
 * registrar: Limit the search to results applicable to just this registrar.
 * defaults: Include the given default zones (an array of strings) in your search.
 * onSelect: A function to be called when the user selects a domain.
 Receives a single object with these properties: